 When I was in the 9th grade, I finally started thinking more and more about why our names were different, and it finally clicked.

-My dad was somewhere but I didn’t know where, and maybe other siblings that I have never met.
-I wondered how I could try to find them but I had no clue.
-So I left it alone and the thoughts faded away, and I was back to the state of mind I was in before.
+My dad was somewhere, but I didn’t know where, and maybe other siblings I had never met.
+I wondered how I could try to find them, but I had no clue.
+So I left it alone, and the thoughts faded away, and I was back to the state of mind I was in before.

-About 2 years later I found out my fathers name and started searching for it on different platforms.
-I found a Facebook page but it didn’t have many posts so I assumed it wasn’t active.
+About 2 years later, I found out my father's name and searched for it on different platforms.
+I found a Facebook page, but it didn’t have many posts, so I assumed it wasn’t active.

-I saw a picture of him standing beside a girl that looked very similar to him, and me also.
+I saw a picture of him standing beside a girl who looked very similar to him and me.
 So I assumed it was my sister.

 She had to be older than me because she was in graduation attire.
 I looked around to see if I can find her name or her account, no luck.

-Maybe she saw it and ignored it I thought, so I tried again.
-I found a friend of her mother and decided to send her a message.
+Maybe she saw it and ignored it, I thought, so I tried again.
+I found a friend of her mother's and decided to send her a message.